 Because I cannot swim.

-But since we did not do it, I have been suffering the consequences.
+But since we did not do it, and there are swimming lessons in Singapore, I have been suffering the consequences.
 I tried to learn but my coach after 17 years of trying told me that I would drown in the dead sea.
 I surely believe it.
 My life is restricted to poolside, outside a well, lakeside, riverside, seaside, and oceanside.

 When people go for swimming the rituals that are followed include the following